12/17/2013 12:00 AM

 COLLEGE STATION - Five employees received the Distinguished Service Award from the Texas A&M Engineering Extension Service (TEEX) on Dec.
 13, during an awards ceremony at the Brazos County Expo Complex.
 The employees were recognized with the agency’s highest honor for their outstanding efforts and dedication in serving the agency, the state of Texas and the nation.

-Employees receiving the Distinguished Service Award were Martha Alexander, Employee Benefits Coordinator; Jose Garza, Tejeda Center Project Coordinator; Mary Jasek, OSHA Training Institute Education Center; John Sisario, Senior Training Specialist with Public Safety and Security; and Brian Stipe, Director of Contract Services.
+Employees receiving the Distinguished Service Award were, left to right, Tejeda Center Project Coordinator Jose Garza; Mary Jasek of the OSHA Training Institute Education Center; Employee Benefits Coordinator Martha Alexander; TEEX Director Gary Sera, who presented the awards; Senior Training Specialist with Public Safety and Security John Sisario; and Director of Contract Services Brian Stipe.

 For more than 25 years, the Distinguished Service Award has embodied the true essence of being a TEEX employee, recognizing attributes such as dedication, extraordinary effort and excellence, a positive attitude, concern for quality and customer service.
 Award recipients received a framed certificate, a TEEX commemorative coin and a monetary gift.